-The direction from left to right follows already from \cite{Bernshteyn2021LLL}, see also \cite{elek2018qualitative}.
-On a high level, it uses the speedup result of \cite{chang_kopelowitz_pettie2019exp_separation} that implies that every LCL of complexity $O(\log^* n)$ can be solved by first solving the \emph{$k$-distance coloring problem}\footnote{Recall that a vertex coloring is a solution to the $k$-distance coloring problem if no two vertices of graph distance at most $k$ get the same color.
-As we fix the maximum vertex degree to be at most $\Delta$, the number of colors that we are allowed to use is $O(\Delta^k)$, a quantity that does not depend on the size of the graph.} on the underlying graph, for some $k\in \mathbb{N}$, and then applying a constant local rule.
-These operations can be performed using continuous functions by \cite{KST}, see also \cite[Section~2]{Bernshteyn2021local=cont}.
 The other direction should be interpreted as an equivalence of several models for continuous solutions, see \cref{sec:preliminaries} and \cref{t:maincontinuous}.
 Most notably it captures the $\{0,1\}$-model that has been studied extensively in the context of countable groups \cite{ColorinSeward,ST,GJKS,Bernshteyn2021local=cont}.
-Intuitively, a given LCL can be solved in the $\{0,1\}$-model if there is a map (local rule) $\fA$ with a subset of $\{0,1\}$-labeled neighborhoods of vertices of the infinite $\Delta$-regular tree $T_\Delta$ as a domain that assigns to each neighborhood from the domain some labeling such that the following holds.
+Intuitively, a given LCL problem can be solved in the $\{0,1\}$-model if there is a map (local rule) $\fA$ with a subset of $\{0,1\}$-labeled neighborhoods of vertices of the infinite $\Delta$-regular tree $T_\Delta$ as a domain that assigns to each neighborhood from the domain some labeling such that the following holds.